HackBI/Beginner-Java-Workshop/README.md

 Download JGrasp or another Java IDE http://spider.eng.auburn.edu/user-cgi/grasp/grasp.pl?;dl=download_jgrasp.html

 ## Uses
 Java is a low-level programming language, often used in online applications, like Twitter, and Android apps.
 Java uses a RunTime environment and a Java Virtual Machine.
-You can use Java Plug-In to run your program on your browser.
-Because Java is an Object-Oriented Programming language, many graphic user interfaces are based on Java.
+Java can be used to create graphics and solve problems.

 ## Purpose
 This workshop addresses math operations, printing from your program, gathering user input using Scanner, and creating java methods